jasonlienardi/tp/docs/UserGuide.md

 3. Navigate to the folder you just created.
 4. Run the JAR file.

+Note:
+1. All files under 'data' and 'db' folders should not be modified by user
+2. Enter "exit" to properly close the program and save the data

 ## Table of Contents
 <!-- TOC -->
 * [User Guide: FitNUS](#user-guide-fitnus)